mittaltushar014/IPL_statistics/README.md

+﻿
+#### Python 2.7.17

-﻿Project for transforming raw data from IPL into graphs that will convey some meaning / analysis.
+Project for transforming raw data from IPL into graphs that will convey some meaning / analysis.

 #### Part 1 - Python: